AzzamSyakir/clean-go/README.md

   - [Explanation of Project Structure](#explanation-of-project-structure)
 - [Dependencies](#dependencies)
 - [Contributing](#contributing)

-## Architecture
+## Clean Architecture
 ![Clean Architecture](https://github.com/AzzamSyakir/clean-go/blob/main/architecture.png)

-External system perform request (HTTP, gRPC, Messaging, etc) The Delivery creates various Model from request data The Delivery calls Use Case, and execute it using Model data The Use Case create Entity data for the business logic The Use Case calls Repository, and execute it using Entity data The Repository use Entity data to perform database operation The Repository perform database operation to the database The Use Case create various Model for Gateway or from Entity data The Use Case calls Gateway, and execute it using Model data The Gateway using Model data to construct request to external system The Gateway perform request to external system (HTTP, gRPC, Messaging, etc)
+### Workflow:
+1. External system initiates a request (HTTP, gRPC, Messaging, etc).
+2. The Delivery layer creates various Models from request data.
+3. The Delivery layer calls the Use Case, executing it using Model data.
+4. The Use Case creates Entity data for business logic.
+5. The Use Case calls the Repository, executing it using Entity data.
+6. The Repository uses Entity data to perform database operations.
+7. The Repository performs database operations on the database.
+8. The Use Case creates various Models for the Gateway or from Entity data.
+9. The Use Case calls the Gateway, executing it using Model data.
+10. The Gateway uses Model data to construct requests to an external system.
+11. The Gateway performs requests to external systems (HTTP, gRPC, Messaging, etc).

+This architecture promotes separation of concerns and enhances maintainability, scalability, and testability.
+Each layer has a specific responsibility, contributing to a well-organized and comprehensible codebase.